 confidence intervals which are the basis of the indicator

 assessment (Figure C8i).
 A similar method was used to produce

 the smoothed trend for historical pipistrelle data (Figure C8ii).

-such as landscape change, climate change, development and emerging
+vulnerable to pressures such as landscape change, climate change,

 populations, developed from counts at hibernation sites in nine

 European countries including the UK (Haysom et al.

 Table C8i.
 Long-term and short-term percentage change in

 Annexes II & IV